 The missionary establishment

 Although conversions to Christianity were rare in the early years of the New Zealand missions, other changes of behaviour were very noticeable.
-In 1816, just two years after Marsden formed his mission at Rangihoua, a helper named Carlisle reported in glowing terms on its impact.
+In 1816, less than two years after Marsden formed his mission at Rangihoua, a helper named Carlisle reported in glowing terms on its impact.
 ‘Since the formation of the Missionary establishment, the spirit of contention among the different tribes of natives which had formerly been productive of the most calamitous consequences, has so happily declined that barbarous conflicts are no more considered as a necessary policy, and the inhabitants of distant places visit one another, and interchange their wishes of an amicable intercourse.’1

 Marsden and Māori